Myxic/DummyTexts/README.md

  * Note: whitespaces are also characters.

 ## How to use
+* #### To use this library please make sure to use the word "townhall" to activate (anyother word will return an error)
 * #### To Generate a dummy text without specifying the number of charaters
 ```
 class Program